 Popular especially among Baby Boomers – and almost by definition empty nesters – the master suite on the main floor is almost becoming universal in new construction.
 It eliminates the worry of having to negotiate stirs in advancing years and makes one-level living possible even in a two-story home, with extra bedrooms upstairs.
 Highly recommended for your move-up (or down) new house.

-The master bedroom, with a view of the pool, is tucked in its own cozy corner, away from the other bedrooms and the “public” areas, as seen in the floor plan at right.
+The master bedroom (top), with a view of the pool, is tucked in its own cozy corner, away from the other bedrooms and the “public” areas, as seen in the floor plan (bottom).
 It also has it own entrance to the rear deck (Plan #190-1007).

 5. Large Master Bathroom with Double Vanities and Compartmented Toilet